in Humanistic Creative Counselling

 Course Costs / Tuition Fees

-- £6,800 – This includes a minimum of 430 hours training and a residential weekend in the second year.
+- £9,870 (inc VAT) – This includes a minimum of 450 hours training including a residential weekend in the second year.

 - Personal therapy 40 weeks a year with an experienced integrative therapist.

 - BACP student membership

 - 3 essays

 - A journal of the week’s session and student’s thoughts